Joseph Conrad: Early years

-In August 1873 Bobrowski sent fifteen-year-old Conrad to Lwów to a cousin who ran a small boarding house for boys orphaned by the 1863 Uprising; group conversation there was in French.
+In August 1873, Bobrowski sent fifteen-year-old Conrad to Lwów to a cousin who ran a small boarding house for boys orphaned by the 1863 Uprising; group conversation there was in French.
 The owner's daughter recalled:

 Conrad had been at the establishment for just over a year when in September 1874, for uncertain reasons, his uncle removed him from school in Lwów and took him back to Kraków.

-On 13 October 1874 Bobrowski sent the sixteen-year-old to Marseilles, France, for Conrad's planned merchant-marine career on French merchant ships.
-His uncle provided him with a monthly stipend as well (set at 150 francs).
+On 13 October 1874, Bobrowski sent the sixteen-year-old to Marseille, France, for Conrad's planned merchant-marine career on French merchant ships, providing him with a monthly stipend of 150 francs.
 Though Conrad had not completed secondary school, his accomplishments included fluency in French (with a correct accent), some knowledge of Latin, German and Greek; probably a good knowledge of history, some geography, and probably already an interest in physics.
 He was well read, particularly in Polish Romantic literature.
 He belonged to the second generation in his family that had had to earn a living outside the family estates.
 They were born and reared partly in the milieu of the working intelligentsia, a social class that was starting to play an important role in Central and Eastern Europe.
 He had absorbed enough of the history, culture and literature of his native land to be able eventually to develop a distinctive world view and make unique contributions to the literature of his adoptive Britain.

-Tensions that originated in his childhood in Poland and increased in his adulthood abroad contributed to Conrad's greatest literary achievements.
-Zdzisław Najder, himself an emigrant from Poland, observes:
+Tensions that originated in his childhood in Poland and increasing in his adulthood abroad contributed to Conrad's greatest literary achievements.
+Zdzisław Najder, himself an emigrant from Poland, observed:

 Some critics have suggested that when Conrad left Poland, he wanted to break once and for all with his Polish past.
 In refutation of this, Najder quotes from Conrad's 14 August 1883 letter to family friend Stefan Buszczyński, written nine years after Conrad had left Poland: